jonatasmviana/employee-management/README.md

 Pass: admin123

-Telas da aplicação:
+Telas da aplicação: Login, Listagem, Cadastro, Edição, Visualização, e Exclusão

-Login
-Listagem
-Cadastro
-Edição
-Visualização
-Exclusão
+##

 # Employee Management
-## Doc english:
+## Doc english
 Complete project with API made in .net 8 and front end with React JS 18

 The idea of ​​the project is to have an application with simple, yet complete and functional CRUD, following SOLID principles, both in the API and in the front end.